earthly/website/blog/_posts/2023-08-08-aws-cloudwatch.md

  - getting started with aws
  - application performance with aws
  - aws cloudwatch service
+excerpt: |
+   AWS CloudWatch is a comprehensive monitoring and observability service.
+This article will serve as a practical guide for those looking to familiarize themselves with CloudWatch and harness its powerful capabilities.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article covers getting started with AWS CloudWatch, which is a great for monitoring applications.
 If you're interested in a simple and containerized approach to building software then [check us out](/).**